-General photography for scene documentation is considered part of the note taking process and need not be treated as evidence, except as described in 5.8.4.4.
+General photography for scene documentation is considered part of the note taking process and need not be treated as evidence, except as described in 17.4.4.12.

-- 5.8.4.6 Forensic Services creates and implements policies and procedures for the operation of individual characteristic databases (ICD).
+17.4.4.14 Forensic Services creates and implements policies and procedures for the operation of individual characteristic databases (ICD).
 DNA database/CODIS is the only ICD currently maintained by Forensic Services.
-The ATF eliminated the NIBIN program from Idaho in 2011, and the ABIS database in Idaho is maintained by another state department.
-When ICD samples are treated as evidence, the policies and procedures for handling evidence contained in section 5.8/15.8 are followed.
-Procedures for handling ICD samples when they are treated as reference samples are included in appropriate analytical methods. - 5.8.4.6.1 Forensic Services has established which individual characteristic database (ICD) samples are treated as evidence and which are treated as reference materials.
-ICD samples can be treated as evidence or reference materials within the same ICD collection provided that this is clearly documented, there is an identifiable difference between these categories, individuals who work with the ICD understand which categories of ICD samples are evidence verses reference materials, and each category of ICD samples are treated appropriately as described in this policy/procedure.
+The NIBIN database is maintain by another agency, and the ABIS database in Idaho is maintained by another state department.
+When ICD samples are treated as evidence, the policies and procedures for handling evidence contained in section 7.4/17.4 are followed.
+Procedures for handling ICD samples when they are treated as reference samples are included in appropriate analytical methods.